aws-samples/serverless-patterns/vpc-lattice-lambda-tf/README.md

 ## Cleanup

-1. Change directory to the pattern directory:
-    ```
-    cd vpc-lattice-lambda-tf
-    ```
-2. Delete all created resources by Terraform
+1. Delete all created resources by Terraform
     ```bash
     terraform destroy
     ```
-3. Confirm all created resources has been deleted
+2. Confirm all created resources has been deleted
     ```bash
     terraform show
     ```